DarkWiiPlayer/dl_Keys/readme.md

 why was it made?
 ---
-There is a variety of services that allow you to upload and share files on the internet, but most of these either make the file completely public to anybody who has a lonk or googles it, or just provide you a single key or link to share it.
+There is a variety of services that allow you to upload and share files on the internet, but most of these either make the file completely public to anybody who has a link or googles it, or just provide you a single key or link to share it.

 This means that, the moment you give the link to a person, this person could technically post it anywhere on the internet, and suddenly YOU are making potentially copyright protected content available to the public.

-This can be avoided by giving this sared link a limited lifespan, after which id expires and can no longer be used. dl_Keys allows you to send a link to a friend that can only be used 3 times in total, or expires at the end of teh day.
+This can be avoided by giving this shared link a limited lifespan, after which id expires and can no longer be used. dl_Keys allows you to send a link to a friend that can only be used 3 times in total, or expires at the end of the day.
 This way the content can only be re-uploaded, meaning it's no longer you making it available.

 How does it work?
 ---